ym1085/ym1085/README.md

 # ✨ Young Min Kim

-> 📄 If you're interested, please take a look at my [resume](https://ymkim-portfolio.oopy.io)

 - I'm a software engineer interested in cloud technology.
-- I'm interested in new tech, especially AWS, Docker, K8s, IaC, and Spring F/W.
+- I'm interested in new tech, especially AWS, Docker, K8s and Spring F/W.

 <!-- ## 👆 Once I've used -->